Subcategories can be created and managed on the Categories page in Thrive. For regular category help, click here.

 Important things to know:

-When filtering by category, in a report or pop-up window, only the exact category is used.
+• When filtering by category, only the exact category is used in a report or pop-up window.

-To see a report that includes multiple subcategories, select each one individually in your filter.
+• To see a report with multiple subcategories, select each individually in your filter.

 Parent Categories

-In order to make a category a subcategory, all you have to do is open it up and assign it a "parent" category.
+To make a category a subcategory, all you have to do is open it up and assign it a "parent" category

 Parent categories allow for more advanced e-commerce navigation and more flexible reporting.